 Keeping up with the Times

-To its traditional know how, India has been adding modern techniques that are more in tune with trends in world markets.
+To its traditional know how, India has been adding modern techniques that are more in tune with trends in the world market.
 Several well-organised polishing units have been established to improve productivity and to meet growing international demand.
 Moreover, moving ahead from processing small-sized and rough diamonds, the industry has acquired the additional skills required to cut and polish large pieces as well.

 Gem and Jewellery Export Promotion Council